Jiahuic/jiahuic.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+I will start my new position as a tenure-track assistant professor in the Department of Mathematical Sciences at the University of Arkansas, Fayetteville, Arkansas.
-I am a visiting assistant professor in the
+I am currently a visiting assistant professor in the
 <a href="https://math.msu.edu/">Department of Mathematics at Michigan State University, East Lansing</a>
 with my mentor <a href="https://users.math.msu.edu/users/weig/">Prof. Guo-Wei Wei</a>.
 <b>My interests lie in finding the boundary that keeps mathematical beauty while doing machine learning.</b>